Indicator

 (Value - Reference) / Reference

-When specifying top, middle, or bottom text, you can also choose to use HTML codes.
+When specifying top, middle, or bottom text, you can also use HTML codes.
 If you can't find a desired symbol on your keyboard, you can copy and paste it directly into the text settings, or you can enter the symbol's decimal (dec) or hexadecimal (hex) reference code in these fields.
 For example, to include an upward pointing triangle (▲) in the indicator, you can insert its dec code of ▲ or its hex code of ▲ into the text field.
-See Effective use of HTML for more details.

 Conditional formatting

-If your indicator has a reference value configured, you can choose to turn on the Conditional formatting toggle button.
-When conditional formatting is enabled, two sets of top, middle, and bottom text are available.
+If the indicator has a reference value configured, you can turn on the Conditional formatting toggle button.
+When conditional formatting is enabled, two sets of top, middle, and bottom text areas are available.
 In the first set, you can configure the indicator's display when the value is at or above the reference value.
 In the second set, you can configure the display when the value is below the reference value.

 Icons